 Sleep, often relegated to the realm of afterthoughts, is much more than simply a period of rest.
 It’s a biological necessity, as crucial for our well-being as a healthy diet or regular exercise.
 But within the vast realm of sleep, lies a hidden gem – core sleep.
-This specific window of deep, uninterrupted slumber acts as the foundation for optimal physical and cognitive function.
+This specific window of deep, uninterrupted slumber is the foundation for optimal physical and cognitive function.
+We will delve into the reality, functions, and benefits associated and how much core sleep do you need.

 Deep Sleep (Stage 3 NREM)